OGGM/oggm/docs/flowlines.rst

 The basic idea is to find the terminus of the glacier (its lowest point) and a series of flowline "heads" (local elevation maxima).
-The centerlines are then computed with a least cost routing algorithm minimizing both (i) the total elevation gain and (ii) the distance from the glacier outline:
+The centerlines are then computed with a least cost routing algorithm minimizing both (i) the total elevation gain and (ii) the distance to the glacier terminus:

 .. ipython:: python